 Iron recommendations increase during gestation to cope with the increased maternal and fetal circulation needs and to avoid anemia with the expected maternal blood loss post-delivery.
 Iron, metabolized into transferrin, binds to transferrin receptor-1 that is located on the placental microvillous membrane (Cao & Fleming, 2016).
 Once transferrin is bound to its transporter, it is endocytosed into the placenta where transferrin receptor-1 dissociates from transferrin.
-It is then transferred to the fetus by ferroportin exporter located on the placental basolateral membrane of the syncytiotrophoblast and through the fetal endothelial cells by unknown mechanisms (Cao & Fleming, 2016).
+It is then transferred to the fetus by ferroportin 1 located on the placental basolateral membrane of the syncytiotrophoblast and through the fetal endothelial cells by unknown mechanisms (Cao & Fleming, 2016).
 It seems that maternal levels of transferrin dictate the expression of placental transferrin receptors.
 Low maternal iron concentrations cause an increase in the expression of microvillous membrane transferrin receptor-1 to compensate for the maternal deficiency and provide sufficient iron for the developing fetus(Cao & Fleming, 2016).
-High maternal levels of iron also promote an increase in the transferrin receptor-1 expression, but since fetal liver iron levels dictate fetal iron needs, the excess iron is stored in the placenta .
+High maternal levels of iron also promote an increase in the transferrin receptor-expression, but since fetal liver iron levels dictate fetal iron needs, the excess iron is stored in the placenta .
 Placental iron transporters are not yet fully understood but are thought to increase with gestational age to meet fetal requirements.
 On the other hand, zinc deficiencies seem to be uncommon but can affect trophoblastic differentiation and reduce placental weight which implies a suboptimal placental function.
 Zinc is actively transported to the fetus via zinc transporter 5 and human Znt-like 1 which are expressed on the microvillous membrane of the placenta.
 Zinc levels are higher in the fetal circulation than in the maternal circulation.
 Endocytosis allows for the uptake of zinc by the placenta to be transported to the fetus but the mechanism are not fully understood.
 Contrary to transferrin, zinc transporters show a reduced expression in vitro when maternal levels are high post supplementation, and transporters increase in cases of maternal deficiency to allow for optimal zinc uptake and transport to the fetus.
 Interestingly, saturation of the transferrin receptor across the microvillous membrane due to increased transferrin levels causes the employment of zinc transporter ZIP 14 to allow for the uptake of excess transferrin to be stored in the placenta.
 Recent research showed that maternal exposure to cadmium can impair placental zinc transport and limit fetal growth.
-Fetal zinc needs are higher during early gestation periods.
+Fetal zinc needs are higher during early gestation periods. (increased needs with gestation?)

 How micro- and macronutrient placental transporters are altered in obesity and how this affects nutrient flux and macronutrient accretion in the fetus